jamesattard/oracle-xe-docker/README.md

+# Introduction
-# Instructions to setup two oracle XE 11g instances setup as Master Standby replication configured on two Docker containers.
+These are all the instructions needed to setup two oracle XE 11g instances setup as Master Standby replication configured on two Docker containers.

 # Start containers